 The history of our clinic dates back more than a century, when it was set up through a bequest from Sarah Winchester in memory of her husband, William Wirt Winchester, and their young daughter, both of whom succumbed to tuberculosis.
 This gift resulted in the establishment of the original Winchester Hospital in West Haven, dedicated to the care of patients with tuberculosis.
-Over the years, that freestanding facility evolved to the present day Winchester Chest Clinic, which continues a tradition of excellence in patient care and clinical research across the entire spectrum of pulmonary diseases.
+Over the years, that freestanding facility evolved to the present-day Winchester Chest Clinic at Yale New Haven Hospital, which continues a tradition of excellence in patient care and clinical research across the entire spectrum of pulmonary diseases.

 Today, the Winchester Chest Clinic is committed to the integration of patient care, education, and research.
 In addition to our comprehensive general pulmonary practice, we offer specialty center programs in:

 Lung cancer screening

 Interventional pulmonary medicine

 Occupational lung diseases